meg768/mqtt-async/README.md

 # mqtt-async
 A simple way to convert the MQTT library to async.
+Just a function.